 Time Frame: The landlord has 30 days from the end of the lease and upon getting the premises back to return the security deposit.
-If there are deductions on the security deposit, the landlord must provide the tenant with an itemized list of the same.
-This list must be in writing and must be sent to the tenant with the rest of the security deposit within the same time frame.
+If there are deductions on the security deposit, the landlord must provide the tenant with a written itemized list of the same.
+This list must be in writing and must be mailed or delivered to the tenant with the rest of the security deposit within the same time frame.

-If the landlord cannot reasonably finish or determine the cost of the restorations that are to be charged on the security deposit, the landlord may send an interim list of deductions first during the 30 days.
+If the landlord cannot reasonably finish or determine the cost of the restorations that are to be charged on the security deposit, the landlord may send an interim list of deductions first no later than the 30 days of termination.
 However, the landlord must provide a final accounting for the security deposit within 60 days from the end of the lease.

 Failure to Return the Security Deposit on Time: If the landlord fails to account for and refund the remainder of the tenant’s security deposit as required, the tenant can sue the landlord to recover the security deposit.
 If the landlord is found to have willfully failed to comply with the deposit, bond, or notice requirements, the landlord will forfeits all rights to the security deposit and may be required to return the security deposit and pay damages incurred by the tenant due to the landlord’s noncompliance plus attorney’s fees.